 What are the financial advisor’s worst percentage drawdowns during the bad periods?

 A drawdown is the measurement of top to bottom percentage decline in portfolio values.
 Percentage drawdown can indicate whether or not the advisor employs proper risk management disciplines.
 One helpful exercise is to study the advisor’s drawdown history and determine how much of a portfolio decline you could stomach.
 In other words, if you had a $1,000,000 portfolio at what point would you have seriously reconsidered whether it was prudent to continue with the strategy?
 When the portfolio drops to $900,000 or $800,000, or $700,000 or even lower–just when would your personal comfort level have been breached?
 This is an especially important question for retirees to answer since it is virtually impossible to maintain your standard of living if your nest egg ever suffers significant market losses.
-We provide this performance documentation directly on our company website, because we believe it is far better for our potential new clients to know the answer to this drawdown question before committing their nest egg to our financial plan.
 This exercise is a valuable reality-check that will raise your confidence and allow you to sleep a whole lot better at night.

 By making the effort to fully work through this evaluation process you can have confidence in partnering with an advisor that matches your objectives and answers all your concerns.
 The end result of getting answers to these key questions will bring that confidence to the decision process and help you become a better client.
 The time spent today will bring you years of comfort and peace of mind on your financial journey.

 Setup an Appointment with a Pring Turner Financial Advisor today: